kubeflow/website/content/docs/fairing/azure/az-kubeflow-notebook.md

 export AZURE_STORAGE_ACCOUNT = '<storage-name>'
 ```

-After the preceding steps have been completed, you can run the example notebook.
+After the above steps have been completed, you can run the example notebook.

 You can also have a look at the [CI pipeline][az-ci-pipeline] that runs the
 example notebook in AKS for steps involved to accomplish a successful run